kwameopareasiedu/react-simple-widgets/src/widgets/file-picker/file-picker-usage.md

 # FilePicker

 This widget allows you to select a file from the device either from a file-select dialog or by drag-n-drop.
-FIlePicker is intrinsically a `<div/>` element and accepts all of its attributes.
+FIlePicker is intrinsically a `div` element and accepts all of its attributes.

 FilePicker uses dialogs to display the file selection prompt.
-This requires a [DialogProvider](../../dialog-provider/dialog-provider-usage.md) ancestor to be available up your widget tree.
+This requires a [DialogProvider](../dialog-provider/dialog-provider-usage.md) ancestor to be available up your widget tree.

 ## Usage